seeinyou/redshift-cloudwatch-trigger-lambda-sam/README.md

 # Files

-- src - Code for the application's Lambda function.
+- src - Code for the application's Lambda functions.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.